TPei/circuit_breaker/README.md

 Simple Implementation of the circuit breaker pattern in Crystal.

 Given a certain error threshold, timeframe and timeout window, a certain breaker can be used to monitor criticial command executions.
-Circuit breakers are usually usually used to prevent unnecessary requests if a server ressource et al becomes unavailable.
+Circuit breakers are usually used to prevent unnecessary requests if a server ressource et al becomes unavailable.

 Wrap API calls inside a breaker, if the error rate in a given time frame surpasses a certain threshold, all subsequent calls will fail for a given duration.